Caffeinated-Lux/Sir-eDom-of-Crash-A-Lot/README.md

 **An Honorable (but slightly clunky) Scout for the eDominations Universe.**

 Sir eDom is a specialized Discord bot designed to traverse the eDominations API.
-He identifies strategic openings for Resistance Wars (RW) and sniffs out the country stats across the globe to keep informed.
+He identifies strategic openings for Resistance Wars (RW) and sniffs out the country stats across the globe to keep you informed.

 ---